Vänersborg: Notable inhabitants

 Count Lennart Torstensson (1603–1651), was born at Forstena manor in Vänersborg, Västergötland.
 He was a Swedish Field Marshal and military engineer.

 The poet Birger Sjöberg (1885–1929) was born in Vänersborg.
 He wrote appreciatively about Vänersborg, most notably in Fridas bok (1922), wherein the comparison "Vänersborg – little Paris" is found.
-The park in the northern part of Vänersborg, Skräckleparken, offers a picturesque view over lake Vänern, and therein also stands this statue of mentioned Ragnar.
+The park in the northern part of Vänersborg, Skräckleparken, offers a view over lake Vänern, and therein also stands this statue of mentioned Ragnar.

 The prominent Swedish explorer and trader Axel Eriksson (1846–1901) was also born in Vänersborg.
 The Municipal Museum displays a collection of birds from south-western Africa that were collected by Eriksson.